Election Day is Tuesday, November 7, 2023.

 - Vote in person on Election Day

-You can vote early in person or on Election Day, Tuesday, May 16, 2023.
-Polls are open from 6AM to 6PM local time.
-Anyone in line by 6PM can vote.
+You can vote early in person or on Election Day, Tuesday, November 7, 2023.

 Vote early in person: